 So, was the oil miraculous?
 His parents thought so.
 I’m more inclined to think that the powerful scent of roses stimulated his olfactory senses and helped rouse him.
 But perhaps it was a necessary application of both.

 I don’t question it.
-God can do anything and—as Scripture and the saints prove—he will often use the most unexceptional tools and people to work his will upon the world, even a dullard who finds chrism-scented oil beneath rose-scented wooden beads and is too stupid to collect it.
+God can do anything and—as Scripture and the saints prove—he will often use the most unexceptional tools and people to work his will upon the world, even a dullard who finds chrism-scented oil beneath rose-scented wooden beads and is too intrigued to leave it uncollected.

 It’s a credit to the Church that we have a deep and thorough process of authenticating spiritual phenomena before proclaiming it “worthy of belief” or “unworthy.”
 So exacting is it that after 150 years of continuous pilgrimages (and countless healings of both a physical and spiritual nature), the Church only “officially” recognizes seventy physical healings from the spring waters at Massabielle.
 It is the insistence on investigation that gives these happenings credibility and protects the reputation of the Church.